mieko/cursive/README.md

 # Cursive

+NOTE: This gem is non-functional at the moment: An existing codebase is being extracted into it.

 Cursive is a declarative CSV rails responder, inspired by ActiveModel::Serializers.
 Complex models sometimes need features that a simple to_csv can't handle, and shouldn't clutter up your models.